 Here are a few snack traps to master and their quick and easy healthy alternatives to help you dominate your health and fitness for life!

 First and foremost, you’re human so it can be easy to fall into one or more of these traps.
 Time to rise above these:

 Yes, it happens to even the best from time to time.
 When you’re tired, busy or both – you’re most likely to fall onto your default choices to save time and energy.
 If you’ve never thought about it, you’re likely to have made snack choices based on taste over health benefits or nutrient value.
 That’s ok, read on to see how to fix it.

 How to overcome bad habits in snacking:

-What are the other 2 habits to master?
-Read on.
+What are two other snack traps to master?
+Read on below.

 There’ll always a time in your life that you’ll come across laziness – some more frequent than others – but it happens.
 Don’t get disheartened, the first step is to identify it and then address it.

 How to overcome laziness in snacking: